U.S. troops rotating into Taiwan for training -sources | Law-Order

 "Not particularly this deployment, if I call it a deployment.
 I think we have special operators and others there, and we have in the past that are there training (Taiwan's) military, working with them," Bera said.
 Republican Senator Thom Tillis, who is on the Senate Armed Services Committee, told the same event he had not been made specifically aware and had only seen public reports, but added: "Actually I would be happier if that number was in the hundreds."

 The United States is Taiwan's largest supplier of weaponry and has long offered some degree of training on weapons systems, as well as detailed advice on ways to strengthen its military to guard against an invasion by China's Peoples Liberation Army.
-China sees Taiwan as a renegade province and has not ruled out taking the island by force.
+China sees Taiwan as a wayward province and has not ruled out taking the island by force.
+Taiwan says it is an independent country and will defend its democracy and freedom.

 Chinese military aircraft have repeatedly flown in recent days through Taiwan's expansive air defense identification zone, which extends well outside Taiwan's airspace.
-But China appears to have avoided Taiwanese airspace, no shots have been fired and there have been no known close calls between Chinese and Taiwanese aircraft.
+But China has avoided Taiwanese airspace, no shots have been fired and there have been no known close calls between Chinese and Taiwanese aircraft.

 The Taiwanese government has denounced China's military exercises and says it will defend the island's freedom and democracy, insisting that only Taiwan's people can decide their future.